yogesh-studypad/cocos-docs/tutorial/framework/html5/parkour-game-with-javascript-v3.0/chapter1/en.md

 You have taken the basic steps to configure Cocos2d-html5 with WebStorm 7.
 Like auto completion and debugging.
 If you have any questions or suggestion about this tutorials, please let us know.
 We appreciate your contribution.

 ## Where to go from here
-In the next tutorial, you will learn how to set up an new Cocos2d-JS project.
+In the next tutorial, you will learn how to set up a new Cocos2d-JS project.
 We will also take a look at built-in tests and sample games made with Cocos2d-JS.